leylaso/django-etherpad-lite/README.md

 A note on multi-server support
 ------------------------------

 I intend to support multiple etherpad-lite services with this App.
-At present this functionality is untested.
-Use it at your own risk.
+For the moment etherpad instances must be served from the same domain name or ip address as the django app.

 Licensing
 ---------